 LiFePO4 Marine Battery - 100 Ah 12.8 Volt 100 amp BMS with Bluetooth

-These 12 V100 Ah LiFePO4 batteries are designed for house bank applications.
-They have a built in 100 amp Battery Management System and are plug compatible with most lead acid charging systems.
-Includes built in State-of-Charge meter and Bluetooth battery monitor option with APP.
+This 12 V100 Ah LiFePO4 battery is designed for both house and engine start marine applications.
+It has a built in 100 amp continuous draw Battery Management System (BMS) and is plug compatible with most lead acid and AGM charging systems.
+A Bluetooth battery monitor system for monitoring the state-of-charge of the battery with a free app is included .

 LiFePO4 batteries are the safest type of Lithium batteries as they will not overheat, and even if punctured they will not catch on fire.
 The cathode material in LiFePO4 batteries is not hazardous, and thus poses no negative health hazards or environmental hazards.
 Most LiFePO4 batteries are plug compatible with lead acid batteries and will accept a charge from most lead acid configured chargers.